aeon-php/credits/README.md

 * https://stackoverflow.com/a/7780530 - leap second php
 * https://stackoverflow.com/a/14207789 - leap second php

+## Mentiones

+@styxiak - thanks for the resources and inspiration about GPS time!

 ---

 > If you feel that your work is not listed here please open a pull request and give us time to review it.